 - Twenty-one Academic Intervention Services teachers provide direct support to elementary and middle school students struggling with ELA and/or math.

-- Two summer academies serve approximately 50 middle school students who participate in cross-curricular activities, including a new summer engineering academy for eighth grade students.
+- Two summer academies – Agriculture and Human Rights – serve approximately 50 middle school students who participate in cross-curricular activities.
+In addition, there is a STEAM academy for outgoing eighth grade students.

 - Ten quality full-day pre-kindergarten classes serve 180 students, all of whom will attend kindergarten in the district.